bitnami/containers/bitnami/php-fpm/README.md

 - `/app` directory is no longer exported as a volume.
 This caused problems when building on top of the image, since changes in the volume are not persisted between Dockerfile `RUN` instructions.
 To keep the previous behavior (so that you can mount the volume in another container), create the container with the `-v /app` option.

-## Branch Deprecation Notice

-PHP's branch 7.3 is no longer maintained by upstream and is now internally tagged as to be deprecated.
-This branch will no longer be released in our catalog a month after this notice is published, but already released container images will still persist in the registries.
-Valid to be removed starting on: 01-10-2022

 ## Contributing

 We'd love for you to contribute to this Docker image.
 You can request new features by creating an [issue](https://github.com/bitnami/bitnami-docker-php-fpm/issues), or submit a [pull request](https://github.com/bitnami/bitnami-docker-php-fpm/pulls) with your contribution.